What is Calm Corner?

 The mission of Calm Corner is to inspire you to use mindfulness to create a more calm and compassionate world.
 Calm Corner addresses topics such as mindfulness, mental health, wellness and leadership.

 Calm Corner aims to connect people who may otherwise feel left out.
 No one should ever feel alone by themselves.
 You are not alone in this journey.

 Who is Calm Corner?

-Calm Corner was created by Dr. Alisa Chatprapachai, a mental health, mindfulness, and wellness advocate.
+Calm Corner was created by Dr. Alisa Chatprapachai, a mindfulness practitioner and meditation instructor.
 Dr. Alisa works with people from age 0-97 with the goal of spreading calm and mindful awareness in every day life.
 An occupational therapist by trade, Dr. Alisa wears many hats and makes sure she is living a meaningful life, one breath at a time.

 Dr. Alisa knows how hard life can be.
 She hopes to inspire others to create calm for themselves, to be present in daily activities and enjoy each moment as it is.